2023 Best Value Allied Health Services Undergraduate Certificate Schools in the Rocky Mountains Region

 Out-of-state tuition fees for undergraduate students at Eagle Gate College - Murray are $17,112 per year.
 While working on their Undergraduate Certificate, medical assisting majors at Eagle Gate College - Murray accumulate an average of around $10,992 in student debt.

-On top of its placing in our value ranking, Eagle Gate College - Murray also did well on our Best Allied Health Services Undergraduate Certificate Trade Schools in the Rocky Mountains Region list.
-It’s in the top 20% of all schools reviewed in this analysis.
+Eagle Gate College - Murray also claimed a spot on our Best Allied Health Services Undergraduate Certificate Trade Schools in the Rocky Mountains Region list.
+It’s in the top 20% of all schools in this category.

-With a ranking of #10, Central Wyoming College did quite well on this year’s best value schools for allied health & medical assisting services students working on their undergraduate certificate.
+Central Wyoming College landed the #10 spot in the 2023 rankings for the best value undergraduate certificate allied health & medical assisting services programs.
 Located in the remote town of Riverton, CWC is a public school with a small student population.

 Read full report on Allied Health & Medical Assisting Services at Central Wyoming College

-Explore the best allied health & medical assisting services schools for a specific state in the Rocky Mountains region.
+Explore the best allied health & medical assisting services colleges for a specific state in the Rocky Mountains region.

 State | Degrees Awarded |